thancock20/jss-preprocessor/README.md

   }
 };
 ```

-Which results in the following CSS:
+Will result in the following CSS:
 ```css
 header {
   color: red;